Call 24/7. Speak to an Attorney Immediately

 What Actually Happens During the Mediation

-The most valuable part of the process is the judge’s honest assessment.
-They will tell each side what they think will happen if the case goes to a final decision.
-They might tell the insurance company that their offer is unreasonably low given the medical evidence.
-They might tell your side that a particular argument is unlikely to hold up.
+The mediation typically starts with everyone together.
+The judge explains the ground rules, then separates the parties and shuttles back and forth carrying offers, counteroffers, and feedback.
+The most valuable part is the judge’s honest assessment — they will tell each side what they think will happen if the case goes to a final decision.
 That candid evaluation moves both sides toward the middle.

 How Long Mediation Takes